mbrg/mbgsec/_posts/2023-12-03-copilot-sharepoint-data-exfil.md

 In particular, that means only sites that belong to this maker's tenant.
 The issue, however, is that HackerBot *users* are not authenticated, don't have relevant permissions and don't belong to this tenant (or to any tenant, for that matter).

 Hacker bot's maker (2023-12-04): Any user on any tenant can create HackerBot.
 Licenses are gives automatically.
-No permissions required (except those to SharePoint).
+Required permissions (Environment Maker in Power Platform) are [assigned by default](https://learn.microsoft.com/en-us/power-platform/admin/environments-overview).